-Best Microsoft OneDrive Alternatives in 2023 (Better Security & Privacy)
+Best Microsoft OneDrive Competitors (with Better Security & Privacy)

-The best Microsoft OneDrive alternatives for most people include pCloud (best budget-friendly alternative), Dropbox (best free alternative), and Sync.com (best value for money).
+Based on my extensive testing and personal use, I’ve found that the best alternatives for most people include pCloud (offering the best budget-friendly option), Dropbox (providing the best free alternative), and Sync.com (delivering the best value for money).

 Provider | Jurisdiction | Client-Side Encryption | Free Storage | Pricing |